fieldraccoon/fieldraccoon.github.io/_posts/2020-06-30-Linux privilage escalation techniques.md

 	reverted accidental commit with proper key
 ```
 This means that the user had an old ssh key reverted(its the root ssh key) so we need to try and find a way to get this.
-We run: `git show 33e87c312c08735a02fa9c796021a4a3023129ad` and it shows us the root key, We copy it to our box once again, give it appropriate permissions and ssh as root.
+We run `git show 33e87c312c08735a02fa9c796021a4a3023129ad `and it shows us the root key, We copy it to our box once again, give it appropriate permissions and ssh as root.

-## simple ret2libc exploit to get a root shell - htb frolic
+## simple ret2libc exploit to get a root shell

 We find an SUID binary in /home/ayush/.binary, its called rop
 we run it to see what it does, basically it just takes our input and outputs it.